-Finally, we observed participants emulating aspects of Morphological Analysis by identifying various ways to achieve each function of the solar cooker, and thus quickly creating many concepts.
-Diversify ways of achieving function was most often observed as a way to work from previous concepts; participants generally had a concept and identified one of its functions that could be achieved in another way.
-For example, Participant 28 designed a black box with a magnifying glass on top to collect the sunlight, and then he designed the same black box with a solar panel to collect the sunlight instead of the magnifying glass.
+Strategy Description Split a concept (aspects of SCAMPER) Took the basic functioning structure of a previous concept or a unique feature, and rebuilt a new concept around it Elaborate (aspects of SCAMPER) Built upon a foundational concept by increasing the level of detail Synthesize (aspects of SCAMPER) Took two or more previous concepts and merged them Diversify way of achieving function (aspects of morphological analysis) Considered a mechanism in a previous concept and identified a new mechanism that could achieve the same function identified one of its functions that could be achieved in another way.
+For example, Participant 28 designed a black box with a magnifying glass on top to collect the sunlight and then, instead of using the magnifying glass, he designed the same black box with a solar panel to collect the sunlight.
 However, participants occasionally used this method to find a starting point.
 For example, Participant 16 listed potential materials for the product at the beginning of his session before generating any concepts.